Extra-2-Dew/ModCore/README.md

 ModCore and all mods that depend on it are **incompatible with Extra 2 Dew**.
 If you have Extra 2 Dew installed, you'll need to uninstall it by validating your files with Steam.

 1. Install the latest release of [Bepinex](https://github.com/BepInEx/BepInEx/releases) via the [installation instructions](https://docs.bepinex.dev/articles/user_guide/installation/index.html).
 Ittle Dew 2 is a 64 bit game.
-2. Download the latest of ModCore from the [releases page](https://github.com/Extra-2-Dew/ModCore/releases).
+2. Download the latest release of ModCore from the [releases page](https://github.com/Extra-2-Dew/ModCore/releases).
 3. Unzip the release and drop it in your plugins folder.
 4. If installed correctly, the Bepinex console should open when you launch Ittle Dew 2, and pressing ` while in-game should open the E2D2 console.